Looking for non candy Easter egg fillers that will make their faces light up? We have the best kid-tested ideas for all ages to celebrate this spring!

 - Lip balm

-Our local Ralphs has these helpful accessory racks on each aisle, with toys and goodies and other items that aren't necessarily things that gets stocked in any particular section, but are super-helpful for keeping kids entertained or even organizing your home.
+That time I had to get non candy Easter egg fillers at the market, I discovered that our grocery store has helpful accessory racks on each aisle.
+They're chock full of toys and goodies and other random items.
+They aren't necessarily things that gets stocked in any particular section, but they're super-helpful for keeping kids entertained or even organizing your home.
 This is where we found a bunch of toys and other knick-knacks that fit perfectly into an Easter egg.

 - Mini rubber duckies